Beautiful Vieux Lille & the French Flanders

 One such specialty is the city’s waffles, which you must taste when traveling there.
 If you have the time, have lunch at Le Barbue d’Anvers, a restaurant that has kept the old French Flanders style and all the taste and quality that goes along with it.

 Throughout history, Lille has been associated with the working class, and over the years has become a significant industrial center.
-It is this background and rich history that visitors to the city are exposed to daily.
+It is this background and rich history that visitors to the city are exposed to daily life.

-Lille, a place where a day trip is simply not enough, what are you waiting for?
-Get packing!
+Vieux Lille is a place where a day trip is simply not enough.

 Jacqueline “Jackie” Jones is a Barbadian author and entrepreneur who spends more time lost in the virtual world than anyone should.
 Jackie loves meeting new people as much as she loves traveling, and she’s often guilty of “interviewing” unsuspecting strangers whether they want her to or not.
 When she’s not dealing with the day-to-day of running two businesses (Originz Multimedia and Waterway Media), or spending time with family and friends, Jackie turns to words and is an accomplished speculative fiction writer.